jiexunsee/graph-cnn-recommender-systems/docs/README.md

 * Multigraphs: Graphs that are permitted to have multiple/parallel edges; where two vertices can be connected by more than one edge.
 However multi-graph in [Geometric Matrix Completion with Recurrent Multi-Graph Neural Networks (Monti, 2017)](https://arxiv.org/abs/1704.06803) probably refers to how spectral convolution is applied to row and column graphs instead of just a single graph.

 **Some questions**
 * How to apply residual gated graph convnets to recommender systems?
+Key question.
+Central task of project.
 * What does fixed/variable length graph mean?
 * Does [Geometric Matrix Completion with Recurrent Multi-Graph Neural Networks (Monti, 2017)](https://arxiv.org/abs/1704.06803) work only with fixed length graphs?
 [Residual Gated Graph ConvNets (Bresson, 2017)](https://arxiv.org/abs/1711.07553) is applicable for graphs with variable length.